-- Aluminum-The aluminum UTL from developed landscape storm water run-on is 245 μ g/L; the aluminum UTL for storm water containing sediments derived from Bandelier Tuff is 2210 μ g/L. The aluminum results from 2011, 2015, and 2016 are all between these values. - Copper-The copper UTL from developed landscape storm water run-on is 32.3 μ g/L; the copper UTL for storm water containing sediments derived from Bandelier Tuff is 3.43 μ g/L. The copper results from 2011 and 2015 are all between these two values. - Gross alpha-The gross-alpha UTL from developed landscape storm water runon is 32.5 pCi/L; the gross-alpha UTL for storm water containing sediments derived from Bandelier Tuff is 1490 pCi/L. One of the 2011 gross-alpha results is greater than both of these values, and the other result is between them.
-The 2015 and 2016 gross-alpha results are between these values. - Radium-226 and radium-228-The radium-226 and radium-228 activity UTLs from developed landscape storm
+- Aluminum-The aluminum UTL from developed landscape storm water run-on is 245 μ g/L; the aluminum UTL for storm water containing sediments derived from Bandelier Tuff is 2210 μ g/L. The aluminum results from 2011, 2015, 2016, and 2017 are all between these values. - Copper-The copper UTL from developed landscape storm water run-on is 32.3 μg/L; the copper UTL for storm water containing sediments derived from Bandelier Tuff is 3.43 μg/L. The copper results from 2011 and 2015 are all between these two values.
+One result from 2017 is between these values.
+The other sample concentration is higher than both of these values. - Gross alpha-The gross-alpha UTL from developed landscape storm water runon is 32.5 pCi/L; the gross-alpha UTL for storm water containing sediments derived from Bandelier Tuff is 1490 pCi/L. One of the 2011 gross-alpha results is greater than both of these values, and the other result is between them.
+The 2015, 2016, and 2017 grossalpha results are between these values. - Radium-226 and radium-228-The radium-226 and radium-228 activity UTLs from developed landscape storm water run-on and for storm water containing sediments derived from Bandelier Tuff were not calculated because an insufficient number of detected values was available to calculate the UTL values in the baseline metals background study.
+Thus, comparison to background storm water activity of radium-226 and radium-228 could not be made.

-- water run-on and for storm water containing sediments derived from Bandelier Tuff were not calculated because an insufficient number of detected values was available to calculate the UTL values in the baseline metals background study.
-Thus, comparison to background storm water activity of radium-226 and radium-228 could not be made. - PCBs-The PCB UTL from developed landscape storm water run-on is 98 ng/L; the PCB UTL for storm water containing sediments derived from Bandelier Tuff is 11.7 ng/L. The PCB results from 2011 are both greater than these two values.
+PCBs-The PCB UTL from developed landscape storm water run-on is 98 ng/L; the PCB UTL for storm water containing sediments derived from Bandelier Tuff is 11.7 ng/L. The PCB results from 2011 are both greater than these two values.
 The PCB result from 2015 is between these two values.
-The PCB result from 2016 is less than both of these values.
+The PCB results from 2016 and 2017 are less than both of these values.

-All the analytical results for these samples are reported in the 2011, 2015, and 2016 Annual Reports.
+All the analytical results for these samples are reported in the 2011, 2015, 2016, and 2017 Annual Reports.